KaiSforza/systemd-user-units/README.md

 ### Creating some starting units

 Next is setting up your targets.
 I set up two, one for my window manager (i3) and another as a default target.
-The window manager target, `i3wm.target` as I called it, should be populated like so:
+The window manager target, `wm.target`, and populated it like so:

     [Unit]
-    Description=i3wm
+    Description=Window manager target
     Wants=xorg.target
     Wants=myStuff.target
     Requires=dbus.socket